Unicon/cas-addons/README.md

 </dependency>
 ```

-To have a more finer-grained controll of transitive dependencies brought into overlays by cas-addons and exclude unused features' transitive dependencies, use Maven's exclude mechanism.
+To have a more finer-grained control of transitive dependencies brought into overlays by cas-addons and exclude unused features' transitive dependencies, use Maven's exclude mechanism.
 Example cas-addons dependency with exclusions:

 ```xml
 <dependency>